British Car Brands

 About: Jaguar Logo

-This company has undergone a major transformation that has been reflected in the range of products it produces.
-It originated as a Swallow Sidecar and specialized in the production of sidecars and car bodies.
+This company has undergone a major transformation, reflected in its product range.
+It originated as a Swallow Sidecar and specialized in producing sidecars and car bodies.
 The company then became known as Jaguar Cars, switching to the production of passenger cars.
 On Tata Motors’ initiative, it was renamed Jaguar Land Rover Limited (in January 2013).
-All this strengthened its position, and the brand’s products were repeatedly awarded the highest royal honors by Elizabeth II and Prince Charles.
+All this strengthened its position, and Elizabeth II and Prince Charles repeatedly awarded the brand’s products the highest royal honors.

 Mini